srsran/srsRAN_Project_docs/docs/source/tutorials/source/matlab/source/simulators.rst

     runSRSRANUnittest('all', 'testmex')

-If successful, the ``runSRSRANUnittest`` will generate test vectors, these will be fed into the MEX versions of the srsRAN Project PHY components.
+If successful, the ``runSRSRANUnittest`` will generate test vectors, these will be fed into the MEX versions of |project_name| PHY components.
 An output similar to the following will be shown:

 .. code-block:: matlab